 Time to give your back a break and switch over to power tools for your next wood splitting session.
 It used to be that you could only cut up firewood with an ax, but with the advancement of technology, there are now much better ways to get the job done.
+Learn how to split firewood with a chainsaw.

 One way is by using a chainsaw, which can quickly cut through good-sized logs in a fraction of the time.
 Chainsaws are a lot more dangerous though, so it’s important to know exactly what you’re doing before going at it.